algolia/instantsearch/docs/documentation.md

 ### Sort

-#### indexSelector
+#### sortBySelector

 <div class="codebox-combo">

 <img class="widget-icon pull-left" src="../img/icon-widget-index.svg">
-This widget lets you select which index you want to use for the search.
-Since Algolia uses slave indices to deal with the different sort orders of a single dataset, this widget is particularly useful to switch between those sort orders.
+This widget lets you change the sort order by letting you select which index you want to use for the search.
+That's the right way to go to switch between your slave indices.
 {:.description}

 <div class="code-box">
   <div class="code-sample-snippet js-toggle-snippet">
 {% highlight javascript %}
 search.addWidget(
-  instantsearch.widgets.indexSelector({
+  instantsearch.widgets.sortBySelector({
     container: '#index-selector-container',
     indices: [
       {name: 'instant_search', label: 'Most relevant'},